 Using the NCUA Examiner's Guide as a Resource to Help Your Credit Union

-If you’re preparing for your next NCUA audit or examination, I recommend following a similar path.
-If you want to make sure that you’re prepared for your next audit, the NCUA examiner’s guide is your best resource.
+If you’re preparing for your next NCUA audit or examination, the NCUA examiner’s guide is your best resource.
+Read on to see why.

 Understanding NCUA Regulations with the NCUA Examiner’s Guide